Healing Begins with Courage

 I specialize in trauma therapy that goes beyond symptom management to explore the “why” beneath what you’re feeling—and to help you begin healing from the inside out.
 Whether you’re navigating the impact of childhood emotional neglect, a high-demand faith system, burnout from caregiving, or unprocessed grief or loss, we’ll gently uncover what’s been buried and begin building something new.

 Not sure where to begin?
 That’s okay.
-Explore my site, look over the areas I specialize in, and reach out with any questions.
-Whether we work together or I help you find another good fit, I want you to feel supported as you take the next right step toward healing.
+Explore my site and reach out with any questions.
+Whether we work together or I help you find another good fit, I want you to feel supported as you take your next step toward healing.

 -